-A person at this stage, to put it simply have a lot of baggage.
+A financially dependent person simply has a lot of baggage.

 Net Worth (Equity) = Assets – Liabilities

-Net Worth is usually what we use to determine if a person or entity is in a good financial shape.
+Net Worth is usually used to determine if a person or entity is in good financial shape.

 The Assets are the stuff that:

 - Produces current cash flow or potential to produce future cash flow.
-You as a human capital, investments, savings, insurance savings, investment bonds and properties are some examples
+You as human capital, investments, savings, insurance savings, investment bonds, and properties are some examples.

 - Have a value that you can sell off in exchange for money.
 The value will depend on how much people are willing to pay for it now.
-This can be whatever value that is left of the car, the home, your stamp collection, your collectibles, your gold and silver coins
+This can be whatever value that is left of the car, the home, your stamp collection, your collectables, or your gold and silver coins.

 The Liabilities are

-- Mortgage Debts that is outstanding you took on your home
+- Outstanding mortgage Debts you took on your home

-- Mortgage Debts that is outstanding that you took on your investment properties
+- Mortgage Debts that are outstanding that you took on your investment properties

 - Debts that you borrowed as part of a leveraged insurance savings plan